 Developing a new product has many unknowns.
 When starting out, it is ideal to have a good understanding of what your customers will value in the product.
 This should be your primary goal at the outset, as it provides a solid foundation for your New Product Development Process.
-Take a look at some articles here and here on this.

 Within the valuable features you have identified, there will be many unknowns and you will have made assumptions about the relative complexity involved in bringing them to life.
 In the reality of developing a new product some of these features will be easier to implement than initially thought, some will be harder.
 This occurs when knowledge grows, and as you spend more and more time developing the product.
 Ensure you always bring it back to your primary focus – valuable features, with the bottom line being that change is inevitable in New Product Development.